-This Proposition puts forward proposed amendments to the 2002 Law and seeks Members' support to ensure the mandatory appointment of a Children's guardian and an advocate for children caught up in the most serious type of legal proceedings before the Court under the 2002 Law being care proceedings and secure accommodation orders.
-There is further a corresponding amendment to Article 22 in respect of the existing more limited provision and to the interpretation section so as to define a "children's guardian.
+This Proposition therefore continues to put forward proposed amendments to the 2002 Law and seeks Members' support.

+It should be noted that there is further a corresponding amendment to Article 22 in respect of the current, more limited, provision as to representation in secure accommodation orders (which would be deleted), and to the interpretation section so as to define a "children's guardian."
 It will also require an amendment to clarify the power of the Court under Article 75 of the 2002 Law in respect of the representation of children.